Magellan investment head to depart after 18 years

 This is the second appointment from Maple-Brown Abbott as former Maple-Brown Abbott CEO Sophia Rahmani is now Magellan’s managing director.

-Former chief executive for Australia and New Zealand at AllianceBernstein, Jen Driscoll, has joined as chief operating officer and Sam Mosse will join in April as chief risk officer.
+Former chief executive for Australia and New Zealand at AllianceBernstein, Jen Driscoll, has joined as chief operating officer, and Sam Mosse will join in April as chief risk officer.
 She is currently chief risk officer at Perpetual.

 Based in the UK, Simon Barrett will be the firm’s head of UK and EMEA distribution.
-He was previously co-head of global institutional at UK fund manager Jupiter Asset Management.
+He was previously the co-head of global institutional at UK fund manager Jupiter Asset Management.

-The High Conviction fund, which the firm said it is targeting towards high net worth clients, will now be run by Gowen and Nikki Thomas.
-The flagship Magellan Global fund will now be run by Arvid Streimann and Alan Pullen as co-portfolio managers.
+The High Conviction Fund, which the firm said it is targeting towards high-net-worth clients, will now be run by Gowen and Nikki Thomas.
+The flagship Magellan Global Fund will now be run by Arvid Streimann and Alan Pullen as co-portfolio managers.

 Rahmani said: “We are pleased to announce the recruitment of such high quality and experienced professionals and embed a refreshed structure that will enable our strategic growth agenda.
 Our ability to attract talent of this calibre is reflective of the significant progress we have made in positioning for the future, while we continue to harness the elements that have made Magellan a globally recognised financial services provider of scale.